 FreshWater Watch is a global project which brings communities together to help protect both the quality and supply of fresh water.
 We train people across the world to monitor and steward their local waterbodies.
 The resulting data is used to identify the causes of pollution hotspots and to assess the effectiveness of restoration efforts, providing the evidence needed to support action for improving water quality.

 FreshWater Watch has had an impressive impact since it began in 2012.
-More than 9,000 volunteer citizen scientists have collected 22,000 datasets on water quality in total.
-This data, which is equivalent to over 30,000 hours of research, has contributed to more than 20 scientific publications.
+More than 12,000 volunteer citizen scientists have collected 26,000 datasets on water quality in total.
+This data, covering over 100 ecosystems over 29 countries, has contributed to more than 20 scientific publications.

 We’re helping over 40 organisations work with local communities to look after their freshwater resources.
 And we’re working with ten influential businesses, inspiring their employees to become leaders in sustainability.